 - If 14 or more holes have been played, the player will be given a score of Net Par for the holes not played.

 - If 10, 11 or 12 holes have been played, the player will be given Net Par + 1 on the first hole not played and Net Par for the remaining holes.

 Note: Net Par is determined using the player’s Course Handicap, not the player’s Playing Handicap.

 As soon as possible after the round, the player should enter his or her scores for each hole into the computer via the PSI screen or HowDidiDo Mobile Score Input and post the scorecard in the designated place, usually the letter-box outside the office for Men’s & Open to All competitions, the box in the locker room for Ladies competitions and the Seniors box for Seniors competitions.
 The scorecard is considered ‘returned’ as soon as this is done.

 Scores must be returned even if the round or any holes have not been completed.
 Where appropriate, the Committee will calculate an adjusted gross score for the holes not completed.

 A fundamental principle of the Handicap system is that the player will make every effort to score his/her best in each round.
 All of a player’s scores are taken into account when the Annual Review is done and it is important that No Returns reflect the actual performances of the player.
 Entering no score at every hole distorts this and makes additional work for the Committee.

-Failure to return scorecards and/or enter scores into the computer without good reason may result in the player losing the right to compete in Club Competitions for a specified period or, for more persistent offences, to have their handicap suspended for an appropriate period.
+Failure to return scorecards and/or failure to return scores via the PSI screen, HowDidiDo, email or any other method required by the Committee without good reason may result in the Committee applying a Penalty Score to the player’s Scoring Record.
+For more persistent offences a player may lose the right to compete in Club Competitions for a specified period or have their handicap suspended for an appropriate period.